How to Install Apache Maven on Debian

 cd /tmp

-This command queries the Apache Maven GitHub repository for the latest release tag, then constructs and downloads the corresponding binary archive from the official Apache CDN.
+This command queries the Apache Maven GitHub releases for the latest tag and downloads the matching archive from the official CDN.
+The -f flag makes curl fail on HTTP errors, -L follows redirects, and -o saves the tarball using the versioned filename.

 Step 3: Extract Maven to the Installation Directory